 1 Week Before the Wedding

 It's officially crunch time: By this point, you'll pick up your finished gown and pay the remaining balance, including alteration fees.
-The salon or tailor will send you home with a protective garment bag, so keep the precious cargo safely stored until the big day (and out of view from nosy fiancés).
+The salon or tailor will send you home with a protective garment bag, to keep the precious cargo safely stored until the big day (and out of view from nosy fiancés).
 And, fear not if you're flying.
 "Gowns are constructed so much differently now—many are so light and airy and they’re easy to take care of yourself," says Vatana.
-"But, usually, the alteration people will have it very [travel-ready]."
-Simply carry the dress, bag and all, on the airplane with you (NEVER check it with your luggage), and safely stash in an overhead bin, front closet, or on its own seat (yes, some brides buy plane tickets for their gowns).
+"But, usually, the alteration people will have it very [travel ready]."
+Simply carry the dress, bag and all, on the airplane with you (never check it with your luggage), and safely stash it in an overhead bin, front closet, or on its own seat (yes, some brides buy plane tickets for their gowns).